Computing Graph Edit Distance with Algorithms on Quantum Devices: Numerical Results

 \subsection{Comparing Quantum Annealers}

 We identify the best performing configuration for all the quantum annealers, and then compare their performance with the simulated annealer.
-Figure~\ref{fig:best_configuration} compares the different configuration of D-Wave 2000Q and Advantage.
+Figure~\ref{fig:best_configuration} compares the different configuration of D-Wave 2000Q and Advantage 1.1.
 For both quantum annealer versions we see that: \begin{itemize} \item configurations having 10000 runs perform significantly better than configurations with 1000 runs; \item the annealing time that minimizes the relative difference is $\tau \ge 20\si{\micro\second}$.
 Shorter values return inaccurate solutions, and larger values have similar performance but are costly. \item the introduction of the pause in the annealing process does not improve the performance. \end{itemize}

 In Figure~\ref{fig:best_annealer} we compare the two versions of the quantum annealer, i.e. the D-Wave 2000Q and the D-Wave Advantage.
 We compared both versions in their best performing configuration, that is $20\si{\micro\second}$ of annealing time and $10^4$ runs, even though for some values of $n$ other configurations might slightly outperform this one.
-The performance of D-Wave Advantage is better than the one of D-Wave 2000Q, but the gap between the two is quite small.
-This fact contrasts our expectation of much better performance of D-Wave Advantage suggested by its compact minor embedding (less physical qubits used).
+For most instances, the performance of D-Wave Advantage is better than the one of D-Wave 2000Q, but the gap between the two is quite small.
+The anomalous case ($n=7$) in which the average values of the metrics used seem to suggest that D-Wave 2000Q shows a better performance is related to numerical fluctuations.
+However, taking the experimental error into consideration, the conclusions drawn for the other cases are still valid.
+The few cases ($n=7$) where D-Wave 2000Q shows better performances are explained by the experimental error, as shown by the error bars.
+However, this fact slightly contrasts our expectation of better performance of D-Wave Advantage suggested by its more compact minor embedding (less physical qubits used).

 Both quantum annealers perform worse than SA.
+Moreover, SA in general performs better than any other classical algorithm tested (results in Appendix~\ref{appendix:results}).
+We can state the superior performances of classical hardware compared to the current quantum annealers, for the GED problem.

-Hybrid Annealer D-Wave Leap has performance close to the SA without ever outperforming it.
+It is important to notice that Hybrid Annealer D-Wave Leap has performance close to the SA, even without ever outperforming it.
+The significance of this finding is weakened by the opaque internal working of D-Wave Leap, which might be perform SA itself.

 Finally, we have identified which configuration promises the best tradeoff between quality of the solution and total annealing time.
 This observation is relevant because the cost of using a quantum annealer is proportional to the amount of time used by the machine.

 We measure the \emph{time to solution} (TTS) as